Select which blog posts are sent to group

 I'm afraid it won't be possible to build anything in the near-term.
 Definitely not before the beginning of the Spring term.
 If you're concerned about a one-time addition of content, I'd suggest unlinking the site from the group temporarily, and relinking when you're done.

-#9 Updated by Gina Cherry 4 months ago
+#9 Updated by Gina Cherry over 3 years ago

 There would be multiple additions of content, but I suppose I could link and unlink multiple times, if necessary.
 Would that cause any problems?
 I was using a different content type (portfolios via JetPack) for this content, but that caused other issues that I don't have a good fix for.